nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 ![2 new subgoals: "Adapt calls in booking" and "Adapt calls in cart"](/assets/mikado-method-step4.jpg)

-Start over with one of the leaf.
+Start over with one of the leaves.
 Iterate.

-When every of its subgoal is checked, tackling a goal should be easy.
+When each of its subgoals is checked, tackling a goal should be easy.
 In the end, **you'll make the main goal easy**.

 Then, just do it.
 Upgrade your ORM dependency.